RedPitaya/RedPitaya/doc/quickStart/needs.rst

 .. note::

-   Before STEM kits were introduced all Red Pitaya kits were shipped with a blank SD cards.
+   Before RedPitaya kits were introduced all Red Pitaya kits were shipped with a blank SD cards.
    If you have such a kit, please follow the steps in the :ref:`Prepare SD card <prepareSD>` paragraph to properly load Red Pitaya OS to your SD card.